ncborcherding/scRepertoire/README.md

 Questions, comments, suggestions, please feel free to contact Nick Borcherding via this repository, [email](mailto:ncborch@gmail.com), or using [twitter](https://twitter.com/theHumanBorch).

 ### More Information On VDJ Biology
-Our publication is limited in scope and size and we were unable to review VDJ biology and issues relevant to high-throuhput immune receptor profiling.
+Our publication is limited in scope and size and we were unable to review VDJ biology and issues relevant to high-throughput immune receptor profiling.
 If you are interested in the biology of the process, please refer to the excellent reviews from [Jahong Ji](https://www.nature.com/articles/nri2941) and [Frederick Alt](https://www.cell.com/fulltext/S0092-8674(04)00039-X).
 Additionally, the complexities of sequencing and quantifications of VDJs are discussed [here.](https://www.nature.com/articles/nprot.2018.021?)